 Now, I love everything about onions, so, the fact that they’re messy and smelly is for me, a part of their charm.
 I understand, though, how many people could have an aversion to dealing with onions, and other aromatic bretheren, like garlic.
 (If a sufficient quantity of folks didn’t have an aversion, then grocery stores wouldn’t bother carrying a variety of partially prepared onion products, like whole peeled onions, or sliced onions from the salad bar (all available for a hefty premium, of course).)

 Produce is expensive enough — don’t pay extra for those nicities.
 Preparing onions isn’t rocket science.
 Once you know a few secrets, you won’t think twice about handling onions yourself.
-Okay, let’s cut to the chase.
+Okay, let’s cut to the chase and learn how to slice an onion.
 Click the photos to see larger versions.

 First, identify the root and stem ends of your onion.
 The root end is going to serve a useful purpose during the slicing process.